heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 The first version of LCBO API was released in April, 2009.
 Over the following months I refined the API, and wrote documentation for it.
 In early 2010, V1 was released.
-By this point I had invested nearly 600 hours of my time into the project, interest was growing and just building the API, maintaining the crawler, adding useful features and responding to emails from interested parties was keeping me completely busy in my free time.
+By this point I had invested nearly 600 hours of my time into the project, interest was growing and just maintaining the crawler, adding useful features and responding to emails from interested parties was keeping me completely busy in my spare time.

 ## An API is Used

 I honestly never thought LCBO API would become as popular as it has.
 Last month (November) it served **1.4 million requests** and over **100** dataset downloads.
-I thought LCBO API might help me get a job.
 I thought developers might use it to build LCBO apps for various mobile devices.
 I thought reviewers might use it to integrate availability data into their sites and blogs.
-But I never could have foresaw everything that's happened over the past six years.
+I even thought LCBO API might help me get a job one day.
+But I never could have foresaw all the things that have happened over the past six years.

 Developers [have](https://fnd.io/#/us/iphone-app/851166645-lcbo-price-tracker-by-mary-chen)
 [built](https://fnd.io/#/us/iphone-app/927272308-booze-deals-by-john-wreford)